Drascombe: Gig

-Never intended for the private buyer, the Gig is a pure sail training craft designed for use by Navies.
-Previously, the Royal Navy used the Montagu Whaler for this purpose, but these boats were getting well past their best, and new ones have not been built since the 1950s.
+Never intended for the private buyer, the Gig is a pure sail training craft designed for use by navies.
+Previously, the Royal Navy used the Montagu Whaler for this purpose, but these boats were beyond their prime, and new ones have not been built since the 1950s.
 The Longboat was considered too small, so the Gig was designed for this specific market.
-The French navy now uses four Gigs for this purpose.
+The French navy initially bought four Gigs for this purpose, but in 2025 took delivery of 4 new Gigs to supplement their training fleet.

 Today a number of privately owned Gigs are about - two were fitted with cabins (Hippo and Gig).
 One was fitted with a tent to allow for extensive cruising (The City of London).

-In private hands the Gig is not for the novice.
-She has a fairly big sail area and handles and feels like a big boat.
-At the same time, once in tune with her, she gives her crew great confidence by her easily reefed lug sail and her sea keeping capabilities.
+"The Gig features a large sail area, an easily reefed lug sail, and notable sea-keeping capabilities."